-- (A) A college or academic unit that appoints clinical/teaching/practice faculty determines the level of participation in college and departmental structures. - (B) A college or academic unit that appoints clinical/teaching/practice faculty and elects senators may, by vote of at least a majority of all of its tenure-track faculty, determine that the clinical/teaching/practice members of its faculty are eligible for election to the university senate. - (C) Following approval by a college or academic unit of eligibility of its clinical/teaching/practice faculty for election to the senate under the foregoing paragraph: - (1) For purposes of selection of university senators, the electorate for the college or academic unit shall be composed of all tenure-track and clinical/teaching/practice faculty. - (2) Any clinical/teaching/practice faculty member appointed by the college or academic unit may stand for election to serve as a representative in the senate. - (3) The minimum and maximum numbers of clinical/teaching/practice faculty from each college or academic unit that may serve as representatives in the senate shall be determined by majority vote of tenure-track and clinical/teaching/practice faculty appointed by that college or academic unit within the limits provided for in paragraph 4 of this section. - (4) One senator or not more than forty-five percent of the senators representing that college or academic unit, whichever is greater, may be clinical/teaching/practice faculty of the college or academic unit. - (D) Clinical/teaching/practice faculty will not be eligible to vote on the promotion or tenure of tenure-track faculty or the promotion of research faculty.
+- (A) A college or academic unit determines the level of participation in college and departmental structures. - (B) A college or academic unit may, by vote of at least a majority of all of its tenure-track faculty, determine that the clinical/teaching/practice members of its faculty are eligible for election to the university senate. - (C) Following approval by a college or academic unit of eligibility of its clinical/teaching/practice faculty for election to the senate under the foregoing paragraph: - (1) For purposes of selection of university senators, the electorate for the college or academic unit shall be composed of all tenure-track and clinical/teaching/practice faculty. - (2) Any clinical/teaching/practice faculty member appointed by the college or academic unit may stand for election to serve as a representative in the senate. - (3) The minimum and maximum numbers of clinical/teaching/practice faculty from each college or academic unit that may serve as representatives in the senate shall be determined by majority vote of tenure-track and clinical/teaching/practice faculty appointed by that college or academic unit within the limits provided for in paragraph 4 of this section. - (4) One senator or not more than forty-five percent of the senators representing that college or academic unit, whichever is greater, may be clinical/teaching/practice faculty of the college or academic unit.

-3335-7-30 Definition.
+(D) Clinical/teaching/practice faculty will not be eligible to vote on the promotion or tenure of tenure-track faculty or the promotion of research faculty.

+3335-7-30 Definition of research faculty.